 The following bit of brilliance comes from the pen of my swell pal, Cricket.
 He really is amazing.
 Not only is he a fantastic writer, but he's also a tremendous whimsical cartoonist.
 In addition, he plays a mean guitar.
 All of these things I envy greatly.
 I mean, sure, I write, I play bass, I draw (a check each week) but I think he outshines me in every one of those endeavors.
-I'm seriously thinking of having him bumped off.
+I'm seriously considering having him bumped off.

 In the meantime, check this out.
 Click to enlarge, of course.

 This cartoon is especially meaningful to me and MY WIFE.
-We've been exchanging gifts on Epiphany (or 'Little Christmas', as it's known in some circles) for many years now.
+We've been exchanging gifts on Epiphany (or 'Little Christmas', as it's known in some circles - January 6th) for many years now.
 It really is a way to make the whole season a bit less stressful, allowing us to concentrate our December 25th energies toward making other folk's celebrations brighter and more meaningful, while not shortchanging our own spiritual enjoyment.
 You might like to give some thought to doing something similar.
 As Cricket notes, it's a decent blow to strike for making the holiday of Christmas less of a greedfest and more of what it may need to be for your pleasure to be maximized.